-In addition to the microscopic appearance of the various CNS GCTs, tumor markers (proteins, such as alpha-fetoprotein [AFP] and beta subunit human chorionic gonadotropin [beta-HCG], secreted by the tumor cells) found in the serum and cerebrospinal fluid (CSF) aid in diagnosis (refer to Tables 1 and 2).
+In addition to the microscopic appearance of the various CNS GCTs, tumor markers (proteins, such as alpha-fetoprotein [AFP] and beta subunit human chorionic gonadotropin [beta-HCG], secreted by the tumor cells) found in the serum and cerebrospinal fluid (CSF) aid in diagnosis (refer to Table 1).

-The diagnosis and classification of CNS GCTs can be made on the basis of histology alone, tumor markers alone, or a combination of both.[5,6,7] There is an effort to use tumor markers for prognostication on the basis of the presence and degree of elevation of AFP and beta-HCG.
+CNS GCTs can be diagnosed and classified on the basis of histology alone, tumor markers alone, or a combination of both.[5,6,7] There is an effort to use tumor markers for prognostication on the basis of the presence and degree of elevation of AFP and beta-HCG.
 This is an evolving process, and cooperative groups in North America, Europe, and Japan have adopted slightly different criteria.
-For example, groups in the United States and Europe consider tumors to be secreting or mixed GCTs if serum and/or CSF AFP levels are 10 ng/mL or higher and/or serum and/or CSF beta-HCG levels are 50 IU/L or higher; however, several European and Asian groups designate tumors with serum and/or CSF AFP levels of 50 ng/mL or higher and/or beta-HCG levels of 100 IU/L or higher as secreting GCTs.
+For example, groups in the United States and Europe consider tumors to be secreting or mixed GCTs if serum and/or CSF AFP levels are 10 ng/mL or higher (or above the institutional normative values) and/or serum and/or CSF beta-HCG levels are 50 IU/L or higher.
+In the Children's Oncology Group ACNS1123 (NCT01602666) trial, biopsy was recommended for patients with beta-HCG levels between 50 and 100 IU/L to confirm histology and type of GCT.
+Alternatively, several European and Asian groups designate tumors with serum and/or CSF AFP levels of 50 ng/mL or higher and/or beta-HCG levels of 100 IU/L or higher as secreting GCTs.
 Patients with pure germinomas and teratomas usually present with negative markers, but low levels of beta-HCG can be detected in patients with germinomas.

 Favorable-risk germinomas can secrete low levels of beta-HCG resulting from a syncytiotrophoblastic component.
 Nongerminomatous germ cell tumors (NGGCTs) can consist of one malignant NGGCT type (e.g., embryonal carcinoma, yolk sac tumor, endodermal sinus tumor, or choriocarcinoma) or contain multiple elements of GCT components, including teratomatous or germinomatous constituents.

 The use of tumor markers and histology in GCT clinical trials is evolving.
-For example, in the COG-ACNS1123 (NCT01602666) trial, patients are eligible for assignment to the germinoma regimen without biopsy confirmation if they have one of the following:
+For example, in the COG-ACNS1123 (NCT01602666) trial, patients were eligible for assignment to the germinoma regimen without biopsy confirmation if they had one of the following:

-Patients with localized disease and negative CSF cytology are considered to be M0 (metastatic negative); patients with positive CSF cytology or patients with drop metastasis (spinal or cranial subarachnoid metastases that arise from intracranial lesions) are considered to be M+ (metastatic positive).
-Appropriate staging is crucial because patients with metastatic disease may receive higher total doses of radiation and more extended radiation fields.
+Patients with localized disease and negative CSF cytology are considered to be M0 (metastatic negative); patients with positive CSF cytology or patients with drop metastasis (spinal or cranial subarachnoid metastases) are considered to be M+ (metastatic positive).
+Appropriate staging is crucial because patients with metastatic disease require extended radiation fields.